-There are two main types of Quality Label, depending on the role(s) that the organisation wishes to play in the process:
+There are three types of Quality Label, depending on the role(s) that the organisation wishes to play in the process:

-- Host role covers the full range of activities related to hosting a Solidarity Corps participant, including the development of a programme of the young person's activities and providing guidance and support to the participant during all the phases as appropriate - Support role entails supporting, preparing and/or training participants before departure, a mediation between them and their host organisations and/or providing support to participants upon return from their activity

-All organisations who are awarded a Quality Label will be able to publish their volunteering opportunities in the European Solidarity Corps Portal and also to join other organisations in developing and providing volunteering opportunities for young people.
+- Host role covers the full range of activities related to hosting a participant, including the development of a programme of the young person's activities and providing guidance and support to the participant during all the phases as appropriate; - Support role entails supporting, preparing and/or training participants before departure, a mediation between them and their host organisations and/or providing support to participants upon return from their activity; - Lead role for organisations who apply for grants, manage and coordinate volunteering projects.
+This role cannot be awarded independently, organisations must hold a Quality Label for host/support in order to be able to act in a lead capacity.
+Further information on the lead organisations is available in the section 'What is the Quality Label for lead organisations?' below.